Aurora: Beyond Equality: Background and conception

 Vonda N. McIntyre and Susan Janice Anderson began work on Aurora: Beyond Equality in 1974.
 The anthology followed other collections, such as the 1975 volume Women of Wonder edited by Pamela Sargent, that sought to explore gender in science fiction and the variation in writing style between male and female authors.
 McIntyre's "Of Mist, and Grass, and Sand" was among the pieces published in Women of Wonder.
 For Aurora: Beyond Equality, McIntyre and Anderson asked contributors for stories that, in their words, "would explore the future of human potential after equality between the sexes had been achieved".
 The editors disliked many of the stories they received, and the collection needed a year to be put together.
 It was eventually published in May 1976 by Fawcett Gold Medal.

 Contents

 Aurora: Beyond Equality contained eight stories by seven authors, along with an essay by Ursula K. Le Guin.
 Le Guin's essay, titled "Is Gender Necessary", was a defense of the society of androgynous individuals she depicted in The Left Hand of Darkness, and her choice to use male pronouns for all of them.
 McIntyre and Anderson were under the impression that they had selected stories from four men and four women; in fact, two of the stories had come from the same author, Alice Sheldon, writing under two different pseudonyms (James Tiptree Jr. and Raccoona Sheldon).
-The other women authors were Mildred Downey Broxon, Joanna Russ, and Marge Piercy, while the male authors were Dave Skal, P. J. Plauger and Craig Strete.
+The other women authors were Mildred Downey Broxon, Joanna Russ, and Marge Piercy, while the male authors were David J. Skal, P. J. Plauger and Craig Strete.